paul-rottger/llm-values-pct/README.md

 Run the bash scripts in /bash/ to generate completions for the prompts.
 The completions are saved in /data/completions/EXPERIMENT_NAME.

 ### 3. Analyse Completions
-Run the notebook `3_analyse_completions.ipynb` in /notebooks/ to analyse the completions.
+Run the notebooks in /notebooks/ to analyse the completions.